xurble/django-feed-reader/readme.md

 This app has no UI, it just reads and stores the feeds for you to use as you see fit.

-This app builds on top of the FeedParser library to pride feed management, storage, scheduling etc.
+This app builds on top of the FeedParser library to provide feed management, storage, scheduling etc.

 ## Features